-The Department shall analyze project feasibility utilizing at a minimum the following assumptions and criteria:
+The department shall analyze project feasibility utilizing at a minimum the following assumptions and criteria:

-- (a) Vacancy rates for non-special needs residential units shall be 5%, unless compelling market evidence supports a lower figure.
-Vacancy rates for special needs residential units shall be 10% unless compelling market evidence supports a different figure. - (b) Vacancy rates for commercial space shall be 50%, unless compelling market evidence supports a lower figure.
+- (a) Vacancy rates for non-special needs residential units shall be 5 percent, unless compelling market evidence supports a lower figure.
+Vacancy rates for special needs residential units shall be 10 percent unless compelling market evidence supports a different figure. - (b) Vacancy rates for commercial space shall be 50percent, unless compelling market evidence supports a lower figure.
+The department may permit an exception to the 50 percent vacancy rate assumption if the sponsor documents clear and compelling market evidence that supports the assumption of a lower vacancy rate.
+Clear and compelling market evidence may include a third-party market study establishing that the proposed commercial rents are significantly below market, and that the average vacancy rate in competitive commercial properties in the market area is less than 10 percent.

 - (c) Total operating expenses (not including property taxes) shall not be less than those specifically listed in Title 4 California Code of Regulations Section 10327 as minimum operating expenses.
-The department may underwrite with higher operating expenses, where warranted by the experience of comparable properties and particular building characteristics, such as the nature of the tenant population or the level of rehabilitation. - (d) The first year debt service coverage ratio shall not be less than 1:10. - (e) All mandatory debt service must be supported by project cash flow.
-No balloon payments are allowed on senior debt. - (f) Income and expenses shall be trended for 15 years in accordance with the assumptions set forth in Title 4 California Code of Regulations Section 10327. - (g) Property management fees shall be within the normal market range. - (h) For new construction or conversion projects, annual deposits to the replacement reserve account shall be in the amount of at least six tenths of one percent (.06) of construction contract costs, excluding the cost of underground garages and cost overruns.
+The department may underwrite with higher operating expenses, where warranted by the experience of comparable properties and particular building characteristics, such as the nature of the tenant population or the level of rehabilitation.
+Prior to loan closing, the department may approve total operating expenses that are less than those specified in Section 10327 only if the project has an extraordinary design feature, such as its own electrical generation system, that results in a quantifiable operating cost savings as documented by a qualified third party. - (d) The first year debt service coverage ratio shall not be less than 1:101.1:1.
+In applying this requirement, the annual program loan payment of .42 percent will be considered debt service.
+This requirement shall not apply to projects funded under the HUD Section 811 and 202 programs. - (e) All mandatory debt service must be supported by project cash flow.
+No balloon payments are allowed on senior debt. - (f) Income and expenses shall be trended for 15 years in accordance with the assumptions set forth in Title 4 California Code of Regulations Section 10327.
+If income includes rental assistance or operating subsidy payments under a renewable contract, it will be assumed that this contract will be renewed. - (g) Property management fees shall be within the normal market range. - (h) For new construction or conversion projects, annual deposits to the replacement reserve account shall be in the amount of at least six tenths of one percent (.06)-(0.6 percent) of construction contract costs\associated with structures contained in the project, excluding the cost of underground garages\and cost overruns.
 For the determination of feasibility of rehabilitation projects at the application stage annual deposits to the replacement reserve account shall be set in the amount of at least \$400 per unit per year.
-Prior to funding, these reserve requirements may be modified by the department based on other available reserves or, in the case of a rehabilitation project, a third-party physical needs assessment acceptable to the department.
+Prior to funding, these reserve requirements may be modified by the department based on other available reserves or a reserve study acceptable to the department. in-In the case of a rehabilitation project, the reserve requirements may be modified by a third-party physical needs assessment acceptable to the department.